EU AI Act Fines and Enforcement: What's at Stake

 The maximum fine is 7.5 million EUR or 1.5% of total worldwide annual turnover, whichever is higher.

-While the amounts are lower than the first two tiers, this penalty category is particularly insidious because it can be triggered during any interaction with regulators.
-Incomplete compliance documentation that seemed like a minor gap becomes a tier 3 violation the moment you share it with an authority.
+The amounts are lower than the first two tiers, but do not relax.
+This category is quietly dangerous because any interaction with regulators can trigger it.
+That incomplete documentation you filed away as a minor gap?
+It becomes a tier 3 violation the moment you hand it to an authority.

 SME and Startup Provisions